GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 ### New name generation scheme {: #names }

 We improved names in the disassembly view, too.
-Previously you’d see just numeric indices, or, in case of functions, no name at all.
+Previously you'd see just numeric indices, or, in case of functions, no name at all.

-Now we’re generating names similarly to other disassembly tools, by using hints from the [WebAssembly name section](https://webassembly.github.io/spec/core/appendix/custom.html#name-section), import/export paths and, finally, if everything else fails, generating
+Now we're generating names similarly to other disassembly tools, by using hints from the [WebAssembly name section](https://webassembly.github.io/spec/core/appendix/custom.html#name-section), import/export paths and, finally, if everything else fails, generating